What is technical debt? If we ask our friend Google he will tell us something from Wikipedia for example:

 — Ward Cunningham, 1992

-So what can you do to solve the problem of technical dept?
+So, what can you do to solve the problem of technical debt?

 - At first: slower is faster!
-Leave a buffer after creating something great and pay off your dept, before it is in production too long.
+Leave a buffer after creating something great and pay off your debt, before it is in production too long.

 - Use agile planning like the Scrum method.
 It can help you developing better, faster and very transparent with real-time feedback from and to your customers.